Noteworthy Films

 Call Number: Africana Library Videodisc 623This film mobilizes a treasure trove of 16mm material shot by Swedish journalists who came to the US drawn by stories of urban unrest and revolution.
-Gaining access to many of the leaders of the Black Power Movement, Stokely Carmichael, Bobby Seale, Angela Davis and Eldridge Cleaver among them, the filmmakers captured them in intimate moments and remarkably unguarded interviews.
+Gaining access to many of the leaders of the Black Power Movement, such as Stokely Carmichael, Bobby Seale, Angela Davis and Eldridge Cleaver, the filmmakers captured them in intimate moments.
 Included is a rare 1972 interview with Angela Davis while she was in prison.Free Angela and All Political Prisoners

 Call Number: Africana Library Videodisc 727This videodisc chronicles the life of young college professor Angela Davis, and how her social activism implicates her in a botched kidnapping attempt that ends with a shootout, four dead, and her name on the FBI's 10 most wanted list.